DevicBruno/zitadel-task/README.md

 ## Future Improvements

-- Would add authorization code flow with backend
 - Use a secret manager for storing the key.json file and other sensitive information
 - Add tests (considered but there wasn't much logic to be tested)
 - Consider using cookies instead of local storage for storing the token